 Sheila Dixit became the governor of Kerala in March 2014, however, after five months she was later forced to resign.

-Sheila Dixit, a well-known figure in Indian politics, is the second female Chief Minister of Delhi after Sushma Swaraj.
-She is one of the longest serving Chief Minister of Delhi.
+Sheila Dixit, a well-known figure in Indian politics, was the second female Chief Minister of Delhi after Sushma Swaraj.
+She was one of the longest-serving Chief Minister of Delhi.
 Being the fierce leader and a powerful administrator, Dixit has a record of leading Congress to three consecutive victories in New Delhi constituency in the Legislative Assembly of Delhi.
-Here's how the veteran leader became one of a powerful politician in the country.
+As the veteran leader passes away, here's a tribute to one of the powerful politician in the country.
 All pics/AFP